Do Deer Eat Watermelon?

 Habitat disruption: Watermelon crops are usually cultivated in agricultural areas, which may lead to the encroachment of deer into these habitats.
 This can result in competition for resources between deer, other wildlife, and farmers.

-Read More Do Deer Eat Asters?
+Read More Do Deer Eat Caladiums?

 Effects On Watermelon Crops And Farmers